salu133445/pypianoroll/README.rst

 ======
 Please cite the following paper if you use Pypianoroll in a published work:

-Hao-Wen Dong*, Wen-Yi Hsiao*, Li-Chia Yang and Yi-Hsuan Yang, "MuseGAN: Multi-track Sequential Generative Adversarial Networks for Symbolic Music Generation and Accompaniment," in AAAI Conference on Artificial Intelligence (AAAI), 2018.
+Hao-Wen Dong, Wen-Yi Hsiao, Li-Chia Yang and Yi-Hsuan Yang, "MuseGAN: Multi-track Sequential Generative Adversarial Networks for Symbolic Music Generation and Accompaniment," in AAAI Conference on Artificial Intelligence (AAAI), 2018.